Our Asylum Solicitors in London can help those claiming asylum or who have a Human Rights claim.

 If your claim is refused, you should immediately ask for advice about appealing against the decision, as there are very strict time limits for appeals.
 You are allowed to remain in the UK whilst your appeal is pending.
 However, some applicants do not automatically have a right to an appeal inside the UK, for example if they come from the countries that are presumed by the Home Office to produce clearly unfounded asylum claims, or if they have already claimed asylum in a safe third country.
 In some cases you can only appeal from outside the UK.
 Our specialist Asylum Solicitors In London will be able to assist you.

 Discretionary Leave to Remain

 If you don’t qualify as refugee and also for humanitarian protection then you can apply for Discretionary leave to remain.
-Remember that this category of leave to remain is granted only in limited circumstances, which our solicitors will guide you through.
+Remember that this category of leave to remain is granted only in limited circumstances, which our Asylum Solicitors In London will guide you through. will guide you through.

 Our experts Asylum Solicitors In London have extensive experience and knowledge in dealing with asylum claims.
 Our diverse team of Solicitors and Immigration lawyers can speak in various languages apart from English.
 We have also access to a large network of translators and therefore, we can accommodate nearly all dialects and languages.
 We offer matchless legal advice and service in a language that you feel most comfortable in talking so that you are fully aware of the entire asylum seeking process.